 What Researchers Did

-Researchers ran a randomized controlled trial with 80 knee replacement patients to see if HBOT reduced muscle damage and swelling after surgery.
+Researchers ran a randomised controlled trial with 80 knee replacement patients to see if HBOT reduced muscle damage and swelling after surgery.

 What They Found